pedromartins200/Shopping-Cart-using-REST-API/readme.rst

 Currently there are only two categories with products because I was lazy, but you can add some if you want.
+Use 'cookies' or 'burguers' as voucher keys.
+10% and 20% discount respectively.